Crystal Palace Documentation

 1.1 What is Crystal Palace?

-Crystal Palace is a linker and linker script language specialized to the needs of writing position-independent DLL loaders.
+Crystal Palace is a linker and linker script language specialized to the needs of writing position-independent DLL and COFF loaders.

 The name is inspired by The Crystal Palace, a former cast-iron and glass structure built in London for the Great Exhibition of 1851.
 At the time, it was the world's largest building.
 The Crystal Palace adopted a standard size and thread for screws and demonstrated the efficiency gains from building with a standard.

-Like The Crystal Palace, this project aims to solve common problems turning tradecraft ideas into position-independent DLL loaders.
+Like The Crystal Palace, this project aims to solve common problems turning tradecraft ideas into position-independent capability capability loaders.

 Features include: